-Although Maimonides rooted his words about Abraham in “tradition,” he anchored them in a verse from the Torah spoken by Abraham, but this time he did not mention his call “in the name of the Lord, God of the world” but rather in the words, “the God of the heavens.”
-This verse was not mentioned at all in the Mishneh Torah and it is clear that it was chosen because of its unique connection to heaven and not to the world as a whole.
+Although Maimonides ascribes his description of Abraham to “tradition,” he nevertheless adduces as evidence a verse from the Pentateuch uttered by Abraham – not his call “in the name of the Lord, God of the world” as in the Mishneh Torah, but rather the words, “the God of the heavens.”
+This latter verse is not mentioned at all in the Mishneh Torah and it is clear that it was selected because it evokes the unique association between God and the heavens – as opposed to the relationship between God and the world as a whole.

-Therefore, in the Guide of the Perplexed, as opposed to the Mishneh Torah, Maimonides uses another verse from Abraham to establish the claim of creation.
-He mentions the verse “Maker [Qoneh] of heaven and earth” (Genesis 14:22), and through it he establishes his claim that Abraham believed that the world was created.
-After stating that the idea of creation is one of the bases of the Law of Moses our master, he is faithful to his position in the Guide of the Perplexed that Abraham took this view and made it public.
+Therefore, in the Guide of the Perplexed, as opposed to the Mishneh Torah, Maimonides uses another verse spoken by Abraham to establish the claim of a created world.
+He mentions the verse “Maker [qoneh] of heaven and earth” (Gen. 14:22), and through it establishes his claim that Abraham believed the world to be created.
+After stating that the idea of creation is one of the foundations of the “Law of Moses our master,” he remains faithful to the position expressed elsewhere in the Guide of the Perplexed that Abraham adopted this view and publicized it:

 It was Abraham our father, peace be on him, who began to proclaim in public this opinion to which speculation had led him.
-For this reason, he made his proclamation in the name of the Lord, God of the world [Gen. 21:23]; he has also explicitly stated this opinion in saying: Maker of heaven and earth [Gen. 14:22] (Guide 2:13).
+For this reason, he made his proclamation in the name of the Lord, God of the world [Gen. 21:23]; he has also explicitly stated this opinion in saying: Maker of heaven and earth [Gen. 14:22] (Guide of the Perplexed 2:13).

-Maimonides noted the different degrees of clarity regarding this issue in the language of the verses.
-The verse “in the name of the Lord, God of the world” testifies in general to the fact that Avraham published the idea of creation.
-The verse, “Maker of heaven and earth,” however, points to the creation “explicitly.”
-It seems that the mention of heaven in the verse serves as a basis for this distinction.
-“Heaven” alludes to the evidence from the random nature of the heaven that indicates “purpose of One who purposed.”
-Maimonides apparently believed that calling “in the name of the Lord, God of the world” includes a reference to the idea of creation, because the verse “Maker heaven and earth” preceded it.
-After Abraham realized that the heavens were indicative of deliberate intention, he “called in the name of the Lord, God of the world [Gen. 21:23] – both the existence of the deity and the creation of the world in time by that deity being comprised in that call” (Guide 3:29).
+Maimonides is noting the different degrees of clarity regarding this issue reflected in the language of each verse.
+The verse “in the name of the Lord, God of the world” reflects the general fact that Abraham disseminated the idea of creation.
+The verse, “Maker of heaven and earth,” however, points “explicitly” to creation.
+It seems that the basis for this distinction is whether or not a verse uses the word “heaven.”
+“Heaven” alludes to the evidence from the random nature of the cosmos that indicates the “purpose of One who purposed.”
+Maimonides apparently believed that calling “in the name of the Lord, God of the world” includes a reference to the idea of creation, because the verse “Maker of heaven and earth” preceded it.
+Having realized that the character of the heavens indicated that they had been formed through deliberate intention, Abraham “called in the name of the Lord, God of the world [Gen. 21:23] – both the existence of the deity and the creation of the world in time by that deity being comprised in that call” (Guide of the Perplexed 3:29).

-Maimonides refers to these verses once again in the Guide of the Perplexed 2:30, as part of his discussion of the four expressions – baro [to create], assoh [to make], qanoh [to acquire, possess] and El [God] - In which the Torah attributes the heavens to God.
-The first two expressions are taken from the prophecy of Moses and the last two phrases are taken from Abraham’s words.
+Maimonides refers to these verses once again in the Guide of the Perplexed 2:30, in his discussion of the four expressions – baro’ [to create], ‘assoh [to make], qanoh [to acquire, possess] and ’El [God] – all of which are used when the Pentateuch associates the heavens with God.
+The first two expressions are taken from the prophecy of Moses, the last two from Abraham: